SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    << // reversed : [String] = ["Ewa", "Daniella", "Chris", "Barry", "Alex"]

-It is always possible to infer the parameter types and return type when passing a closure to a function as an inline closure expression.
+It is always possible to infer the parameter types and return type when passing a closure to a function or method as an inline closure expression.
-As a result, you never need to write an inline closure in its fullest form when the closure is used as a function argument.
+As a result, you never need to write an inline closure in its fullest form when the closure is used as a function or method argument.

 Nonetheless, you can still make the types explicit if you wish, and doing so is encouraged if it avoids ambiguity for readers of your code.